-Allocations and allotments that Strategic Goals Plan of TAF require, take place in annual budgets of Ministry of Defense, General Command of Gendarmerie and Coast Guard Command with respect to their topics.
+Allocations and allotments that Strategic Goals Plan of TAF requires, take place in annual budgets of Ministry of Defence, General Command of Gendarmerie and Coast Guard Command in accordance with the analytic budget.
 Annual budget statutes are enacted by the TGNA and approved by the President.

-1.2, How does your State ensure that its military capabilities take into account the legitimate security concerns of other States as well as the need to contribute to international security and stability?
+1.2.
+How does your State ensure that its military capabilities take into account the legitimate security concerns of other States as well as the need to contribute to international security and stability?

-Turkey is party to the UN Charter and supports preservation and maintenance of international peace and stability which was framed by UN Charter, in particular, Article 2(4) of the Charter defining prohibition of unlawful use of force and Article 51 of the Charter defining self-defense.
-Turkey's loyalty to these principles constitutes the most important guarantee for its neighbors.
+Turkey is party to the UN Charter and supports preservation and maintenance of international peace and stability which was framed by UN Charter, in particular, Article 2(4) of the Charter defining prohibition of unlawful use of force and Article 51 of the Charter defining Article 8 self-defence.
+Turkey's loyalty to these principles constitutes the most important guarantee for its neighbours.